 Scientist.com believes that SciPay’s success is the result both of its strong internal commitment to the initiative and its strategic partnership with Kyriba.
 Working together, finance and development teams integrated Kyriba’s SCF platform with Scientist.com’s existing operating systems, as well as its bank, to ensure that SciPay payments and data flowed securely and smoothly.

-“We chose Kyriba for two main reasons,” said Kris Kagan, Scientist.com Vice President of Finance. ”It provided us with an opportunity for an early payment program and we were able to utilize the early payment program and join it up with the TMS modules that Kyriba has.
+“We chose Kyriba for two main reasons,” said Kris Kagan, Scientist.com Senior Vice President of Finance/HR. ”It provided us with an opportunity for an early payment program and we were able to utilize the early payment program and join it up with the TMS modules that Kyriba has.
 The second reason is that we were looking for partners in the industry that could scale with our business, and Kyriba has been an amazing partner.”

 Speeding Up the Innovation Process

 Scientific innovation can now happen faster than ever thanks to SciPay.
 Overall, the entire lifecycle of the procurement process has been reduced by 50 percent, and the source-to-settle process has been sped up by 80 percent.
 As a result, researchers can run projects and expand their product lines more quickly.
-The innovation process is also becoming more cost-effective for buyers of research services.
+The innovation process has also become more cost-effective for buyers of research services.
 When there are more suppliers with working capital to bid on projects, the price of the project can be driven down.

 SciPay has brought some significant commercial benefits to Scientist.com as well.
 Firstly, it is a competitive advantage when it comes to attracting research suppliers to its marketplace.
 The fact that suppliers only need to sign up for one SCF program, rather than multiple programs, with no barriers to entry, is a major draw.
 In addition, buyers of research services are able to easily reach more than 3,100 registered suppliers across the globe in a one-stop shop manner.
 Finally, since Scientist.com uses its own working capital to finance the suppliers, it has boosted revenue through the implementation of SciPay.